 Zhuilu Old Trail is closed indefinitely.

-Here you can see that during a recent typhoon, the water level reached up tot he road here and deposited some debris.
+Here you can see that during a recent typhoon, the water level reached up to the road and deposited some debris.

 As you can see from my drone shot above, the suspension bridge along the Zhuilu trail here was broken.
 It may take many years to repair it.